sizovs/sizovs.github.io/about.md

 <figcaption>It's me in 2019.</figcaption>
 </figure>

 I’ve been involved in enterprise software development for over 15 years as a developer, architect, CTO, IT director, and independent consultant.
-Today, through training and mentoring I help establish good coding culture, accelerate development process, and improve hiring process.
+Today, through training and mentoring I help teams establish good coding culture, accelerate development process, and improve hiring process.

 I lead **[DevTernity](https://devternity.com)** conference, where we turn developers into architects and engineering leaders.
 It has been recognized as one of **[the best developer conferences in Europe](https://itconference.top)**.